libbymiller/lirc-example/README.md

 ## Image a Micro SD card

 Download a full Jessie, not lite or NOOBS.
 I'm asumming 2016-09-23 release and a Pi3.
+This is on a Mac.

 (N is a number, usually 2 for me)